 Self-directed study in a specialized area of art.
 Subject to rules and regulations.
+Credits: 1-3 Prerequisites: Junior or Senior standing Semester Offered: Offered at program discretion.

 ART 495: Internship

 Internships are directed learning in a professional work environment or non-profits organization related to the Visual Arts field.
 Limited to Art majors and minors.
 Additional costs may apply when studies involve travel or off-campus settings.
 Subject to rules and regulations.